-2. Source of fresh ideas
+2. It’s a source of fresh ideas

-Your network can be an excellent source of new perspectives and ideas to help you in your role.
+Your network can be an excellent source of new perspectives and ideas to help you in your career.
 Exchanging information on challenges, experiences and goals is a key benefit of networking because it allows you to gain new insights that you may not have otherwise thought of.
 Similarly, offering helpful ideas to a contact is an excellent way to build your reputation as an innovative thinker.

 3. Raises your profile

 Being visible and getting noticed is a benefit of networking that’s essential to career building.
 Regularly attending professional and social events will help to get your face and name known.
 You can then help to build your reputation as knowledgeable, reliable and supportive by offering useful information or tips to people who need it.

 If you network enough, you will massively increase your odds of being in the right place at the right time.
 A huge part of succeeding is simply showing up, so by being in the right rooms, you’ll meet the right people.
 The numbers are on your side here.

 Expanding your contacts can open doors to new opportunities for business, career advancement, personal growth, or simply new knowledge.
 Active networking helps to keep you at the forefront of people’s minds when opportunities such as job openings arise, and increases your likelihood of receiving introductions to potentially relevant people or even a referral for a new job.